gltrujillo/gciProject/README.md

 ## Getting Started

 To try out the prototype, use the link in the View Demo section at the top of the README.
-Due to the low-cost hosting provider, loading might take some time.
+Due to the low-cost hosting provider, loading might take a few minutes.

 ## Usage